 What Is Vegetative Propagation?
 When Is It Used?

 Vegetative propagation is potentially something very unique to plants.
 The very same attribute is also used for the commercial value and by ardent gardeners who know their plants well.
 Seeds are not always essential for plants to grow.
-The system of vegetative propagation including grafting and budding allows new crops to grow from older plants.
-It is a form of asexual plant reproduction.
-There, only one specific plant is involved and both the genetically and morphologically identical offspring to the parent plant is created.
+Vegetative propagation such as grafting and budding, etc. help in growing new plants from vegetative parts of the older plants.
+It is an asexual method of reproduction.
+In vegetative reproduction, morphologically and the genetically identical offspring is produced.

 Table Of Contents